windscope/EECS482-OperatingSystem/ReadingNotes/OSPI.md

 				- Add ```while(...) {cv.wait()}``` loop into each method that identified as potentially needing to wait before returning.
 			5. Add signal and broadcast calls
 				- Appropriate for signal when:
-					1. At most one waiting rethread can make progress
+					1. At most one waiting thread can make progress
 					2. Any thread waiting on the condition variable can make progress
 				- Appropriate for broadcast when:
 					1. Multiple waiting threads may all be able to make progress